Does a VPN Prevent DDoS Attacks?

 Does a VPN prevent DDoS attacks?

-Stopping a DDoS attack is near impossible.
+Unfortunately, stopping a DDoS attack completely is nearly impossible.
 Hackers often target known websites and public IP addresses.
 Most DDoS attacks are automated botnet scripts that often run on random schedules.
-Hackers will stop attacks and restart just to get around any preventive controls.
+Hackers will stop attacks and restart them just to get around any preventive controls.

-If a hacker has no idea what your actual IP addresses are, they have no target for their DDoS attack scripts.
+If a hacker has no idea what your actual IP address is, they have no target for their DDoS attack scripts.
 Once a hacker does obtain your real IP address, there are limited options available to help stop the attack.

 What’s the best VPN service for DDoS protection?